Naor–Reingold pseudorandom function: Efficiency

-The evaluation of function $f_{a}(x)$ in the Naor–Reingold construction can be done very efficiently.
-Computing the value of the function $f_{a}(x)$ at any given point is comparable with one modular exponentiation and n-modular multiplications.
+The evaluation of function f_{a}(5) in the Naor–Reingold construction can be done very efficiently: at any given point, it is comparable with one modular exponentiation and n modular multiplications.
 This function can be computed in parallel by threshold circuits of bounded depth and polynomial size.

-The Naor–Reingold function can be used as the basis of many cryptographic schemes including symmetric encryption, authentication and digital signatures.
+The Naor–Reingold function can be used as the basis of many cryptographic schemes including symmetric encryption, authentication, and digital signatures.